PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 outputs, and both production calls remain unchanged.
 The 740-line count is descriptive only; 2,000 remains the ONNX operation-count tier threshold.

+Ownership now resides in `passes/attention_gather_cleanup_layout.py`.
+The extracted owner and the corrected raw owner at checkpoint `a48ee607` are each 740 lines and have identical ASTs.
+The lowerer imports the module owner under a private pass alias, retains the historical private name as a one-return compatibility wrapper, and keeps both production calls unchanged.
+The focused module does not import the lowerer.

+Sixteen direct owner/wrapper comparisons cover both ordinary patterns, multiple and negative-axis matches, scalar and dynamic metadata, shared and public permutation clones, unsafe variable indices, per-axis quantization, zero-match no-prune, Pattern-B quantization mismatch, missing metadata, reverse topology, a public internal alias, and duplicate source producers.
+Statistics and complete normalized ModelIR state are identical in every case.
+The mechanical move does not alter public APIs, artifacts, dependencies, corpus policy, ordered runtime behavior, or TensorFlow isolation.

 ## Remaining refactoring order

 1. Improve Tier 0-4 layout, transpose, broadcast, shape reconciliation, and